OPTIMISM, SETTING YOUR COURSE & GETTING WHERE YOU WANT TO GO.

 Making your own obstacles

-It’s a given: An actor’s life is a bumpy road, and you must be okay with that.
+You gotta be okay with the bumpy road that is actor’s life.
 But some seem bent on making their journey longer and bumpier.

-A lot of people probably don’t realize that they have become their own obstacle, that they are complicit in amplifying their own difficulties.
+A lot of people probably don’t realize that they have become their own biggest obstacle, that they are complicit in amplifying and manufacturing their own difficulties.

 If their mind were a road, they would be actively adding potholes rather than laying smooth asphalt.